rowedenny/MULTR/README.md

 #### For more detailed implementation for MULTR, you can refer to `ultra/learning_algorithm/multr.py`

+## Hyper-parameters

+In the paper, we specifcially show the ranking performance w.r.t the number of sampled ranked lists, if you wanna tune this hyperparamters, you can change the variable `sample_num` in `MULTR` class.

 ## Citation

 If you find MULTR useful in your research, please kindly use the following BibTex entry.